 [2018-09-26 13:06:48 +0000] info [whostmgr5] mktemp: failed to create file via template /fakedir/custom-tmp-file-XXXXXXXX': No such file or directory

-You can also write your own custom error messages by redirecting output to STDERR from your script.
-Let's improve our above script that captures data from STDIN, by adding some error-handling in case we are not able to write to the tmp file:
+You can also write your custom error messages by redirecting output to STDERR from your script.
+Let's improve our above script that captures data from STDIN, by adding error handling:

 tmpfile="$(mktemp -p /tmp custom-script-data-XXXXXXXX)"